maurice46/Pomodoro/frontend/README.md

 In the delete method, it finds a task by its id.
 If the id is not found, it returns a 404 error.
 Then it deletes the task from the database, and returns an empty response with a status code 204 (no content).

-We then have to register the API resources (endpoints).
+I then have to register the API resources (endpoints).
-The /tasks is managed by the TaskListResource and the /task/<task_id> is managed by TaskResource because we need the id to delete the task.
+The /tasks is managed by the TaskListResource and the /task/<task_id> is managed by TaskResource because I need the id to delete the task.

-We then initalize the database and api:
+I then initalize the database and api:
 - db.init_app(app) connects the sqlalhchemy database to the flask app
 - api.init_app(app) connects the RESTful API to the flask app

-Then we can run the app by calling if __name__ == "__main__":
+Then I can run the app by calling if __name__ == "__main__":
 This ensures the code only runs when executing this script directly.